chandramouliballola/ProactiveMonitoring/README.md

-# ProactiveMonitoring
+# ProactiveMonitoring Case Study
-Walmart Ascend Program
+# Walmart Ascend Program
-Proactive Monitoring Case Study
-1. Server Uptime
+# 1. Server Uptime
-2. Monitor CPU Usage
+# 2. Monitor CPU Usage

 Prerequisites:
-# Should have Windows System
+1. Should have Windows System
-# Python is installed in the Windows machine with Python Path is configured in System Variables.
+2. Python is installed in the Windows machine with Python Path is configured in System Variables.
-# Should have Oracle VM Virtualbox application
+3. Should have Oracle VM Virtualbox application
-# Install Ubuntu OS in the VM as 'MouliUbuntu' -- Do not mind the name of the VM
+4. Install Ubuntu OS in the VM as 'MouliUbuntu' -- Do not mind the name of the VM

-# Serverup_CpuUsage.py should be placed in C:\Program Files\Oracle\VirtualBox
+5. Serverup_CpuUsage.py should be placed in C:\Program Files\Oracle\VirtualBox
-# alertmanager.yml should be placed in Alert Manager Folder.
+6. alertmanager.yml should be placed in Alert Manager Folder.
-# prometheus.yml, rules.yml should be placed in Prometheus Folder.
+7. prometheus.yml, rules.yml should be placed in Prometheus Folder.
-# Windows_Exporter should be up and running.
+8. Windows_Exporter should be up and running.

 Steps to Run:
 1. Open Oracle VM Virtualbox and Start the MouliUbuntu VM.